shelleyolivia/learn-tutorials/figment-learn/new-pathways/tezos/how-to-create-a-dex-in-tezos.md

 Now we'll code the most interesting part of our dex which is the exchange tez into tokens and vice versa.
 We'll start with tez to token swap, we'll create an entry point called `tez_to_token` which will exchange the amount of xtz sent i.e `sp.sender` and exchange it to Cat tokens based on the current exchange ratio.

 In the CPMM algorithm, the invariant needs to be constant, which means `x.y=k` where x and y represent the amount of xtz and tokens respectively.
-Now if you want to swap xtz into the token, then the amount of new xtz will increase let's call it `x'`.
+Now if you want to swap xtz into the token, then the amount of new xtz will increase let's call it `x1`.

-And let's call the new token amount as `y'`, so according to the equation `x'y'=k`.
+And let's call the new token amount as `y1`, so according to the equation `x1.y1=k`.

-This means the new amount of tokens in the pool will be `y' = k / x'`.
+This means the new amount of tokens in the pool will be `y1 = k / x1`.
 This is how we are calculating the `new_token_pool`.

-Now, the amount of tokens that the user will receive for exchanging his `x` tez (x is in mutez) would be `token_out = y - y'`.
+Now, the amount of tokens that the user will receive for exchanging his `x` tez (x is in mutez) would be `token_out = y - y1`.
 This is how we are calculating `token_out`.

-> NOTE: Please note that after exchanging certain xtz into tokens, the amount of xtz in the pool will increase and the amount of tokens will decrease and that's why while calculating the amount of tokens that the user will receive we're doing `y - y'` and not `y' - y`.
+> NOTE: Please note that after exchanging certain xtz into tokens, the amount of xtz in the pool will increase and the amount of tokens will decrease and that's why while calculating the amount of tokens that the user will receive we're doing `y - y1` and not `y1 - y`.

 After calculating the `tokens_out`, we're updating the new `tez_pool` and `token_pool` along with the new invariant.
 After that, we're sending `token_out` amount of tokens to the user using our utility function called `transfer_tokens`.